GreenVenom77/Bad_Words_Detector/README.md

 ## How To Use

 ### First method

-#### 1- Clone the repo ( using HTTPS or SSH ) and run it through any IDE you like.
+#### 1- Clone the repo ( using HTTPS or SSH ) and run it through any IDE you like

-#### 2- Navigate to the args.json file and put your .csv file in .rar compression format and pass the path into the data_file section.
+#### 2- Navigate to the args.json file and put your .csv file in .rar compression format and pass the path into the data_file section

-#### 3- Navigate then to the main.py file and run the file.
+#### 3- Navigate then to the main.py file and run the file

 ### Screenshots